feliciaschulz/MastersThesisProject/README.md

 Find the Cellpose GitHub repository here: https://github.com/MouseLand/cellpose
 #### Usage
 An environment file can also be found in 01_Segmentation to facilitate usage.
-This is how you can use the cellpose_env.yml file to create the conda environment, and have Jupyter Notebook run on the specific environment:
+This is how you can use the cellpose_env.yml file to create the conda environment:

 ```bash
 # You should be in the folder 01_Segmentation